-As musicians, we’re very quick to jump on new equipment that will help us sound our absolute best.
-From new guitars to random pedals, there are infinite ways we can shape a tone and call it our own.
-Usually, it sounds best when it’s cranked super loud, too.
-But all too often we neglect the very things that allow us to enjoy our music throughout the lifespan of our playing – our ears.
-So, with that in mind, we’ve rounded-up some of the best earplugs for musicians to help you protect your most valuable assets.
+As musicians, we love anything that will help us sound our absolute best.
+From new guitars to random (but absolutely necessary) pedals, we continuously explore different avenues in pursuit of tonal excellence.
+However, there’s a critical aspect we overlook – the very tools that allow us to savour our music, our ears.
+So, with that in mind, we’ve rounded up some of the best earplugs for musicians to help you protect your most valuable assets.

 Earplugs may not be the most exciting or cool things a musician or guitarist can invest in, but they’re undeniably one of the most vital.
+Consider it an insurance policy for your auditory well-being.
 Your ears are worth protecting, after all.
-So, whether you’re looking for a pair of plugs to keep the ringing at bay during a band rehearsal in a tiny room, or when you’re playing or attending a gig; or maybe you want a set to help you sleep more soundly or to help tame the noise of your motorcycle, you should find something in this guide to suit.
+So, whether you’re looking for a pair of plugs to keep the ringing at bay during a band rehearsal in a tiny room, or when you’re playing or attending a gig; or maybe you want a set to help you sleep more soundly or to help tame the noise of your motorbike, you should find something in this guide to suit.

 If you'd rather get straight to our top picks, you'll find those in the next section.
 For more guidance on the right musician's earplugs for you, head to the buying advice section at the bottom of the page.